behdadkha/GNU-FX/README.md

 ## Usage
 1. Click on the signup button to create a new account.
 2. Use the same email address and password to login.
-3. Now, from the dashboard, click on the "Upload Image" button to upload an image of your foot (make sure your toenails are in the image).
+3. Now, from the dashboard, click on the "Upload Image" button to upload an image of your foot (make sure your ongles are in the image).
 4. Wait for the AI to finish analyzing the image and finding your toes.
 5. Click on `save` or `discard` to save or discard any image.
 6. After successfully uploading images and selecting toes, go back to the dashboard to access your results.